arxinc/arx-rtos/arxos/arch/riscv/rv64/rv64gc/shakti_c/README.md

 * Task scheduling activity should be visible
 * ISR-triggered system calls and assertions will execute
 * Console output should indicate successful initialization and task execution
+* ARX safely handled all forced and emergency calls and transitioned the system to a graceful exit or standby state.

 ---